pichim/PM2_PES_Board_Example/docs/markdown/ws3.md

         break;
 ```

 13. In the **BACKWARD** state, the device returns to the initial position.
-Additionally, include a statement to transition to the Sleep state after reaching that position.
+Additionally, include a statement to transition to the **SLEEP** state after reaching that position.

 ```
     case RobotState::BACKWARD: